GVB2/16 CIBSE Guide B2: Ventilation and Ductwork 2016

 Guide B deals with systems to provide heating, ventilation and air conditioning services, and is divided into several chapters which are published separately.
 It will usually be necessary to refer to several – perhaps all – chapters since decisions based on one service will commonly affect the provision of others.

-Chapter B0: Applications and activities focuses on how different types of building and different activities within buildings influence the choice of system.
-This chapter is not available in printed form, but can be downloaded from the CIBSE website.
+- Chapter B0: Applications and activities.
+This Chapter on how different types of building and different activities within buildings influence the choice of system.
+This chapter is now available in printed form, but can be freely downloaded as a pdf from the CIBSE website.
 For many activities and types of building, more detailed design information is available in specialist guidance.

 Guide B2 Ventilation and ductwork